 Do use water to neutralize the heat from the horseradish.

 Allyl isothiocyanate is water-soluble, which is why its heat does not linger for as long as the heat from chili peppers.
 You can simply drink and eat as normal to neutralize it.

 Do freeze your fresh horseradish.

 If you have a large quantity of fresh horseradish that you want to preserve, freezing is the best way to do that.
 Simply grate it and place it in an ice cube tray.
 When the cubes are frozen solid, pop them out and place them in a freezer bag.
-Your horseradish cubes will lose a little of their heat but retain most of it.
+Your horseradish cubes will lose a little of their heat, but they retain most of it.
 In addition, the cubes are easy to use since you can simply pop one into your dish.